telerik/reporting-docs/knowledge-base/html5-viewer-does-not-load-with-jquery-slim.md

 ## Description

-The error is displayed in the browser console when the report viewer tries to load and a message in the report viewer that the Reporting REST Service cannot be accessed.
+The error is displayed in the browser console when the report viewer loads.

+'The Reporting REST Service cannot be accessed' message appears in the report viewer.

 ## Error Message